phuse-org/MedDRAasRDF/doc/MedDRAConversion.md

 <img src="images/MedDRA-LLTtoSOC.png" width=800/>

+### Data Subset
+Three patients (1015, 1023, 1028) were selected from the CDISCPILOT01 dataset.

+The patients reported 9 Adverse Events, two of which are not unique.
+Patient 1023 had two reports of Erythema (LLT 10015150) and patients 1015 and 1028 both reported Application site itching (LLT 10003047).
+This results in a unique list of 7 LLT Adverse event terms.

+When mapping from LLT to PT, the PT terms 10015150 and 10003041 are also their own LLT term.
+Also, some LLT terms map to the same PT:

+LLT           PT
+10003058  --> 10003041
+10003041  --> 10003041

+LLT           PT
+10015150  --> 10015150
+10024781  --> 10015150

+The result is the need to pull only 5 codes from the PT file to match the 7 unique codes recorded as LLT terms.

+Merging from PT to HLT is facilitated by the file *hlt_pt.asc*.
+The left column of this file is the hlt code and the right column in the pt code.
+One PT often matches to mutliple HLT codes.
+For the subsetting, this results in 5 unique HLT codes.

+The file hlgt_hlt.asc provides the links from HLT to HLGT.
+The left column is the HLGT code and the right is the HLT.
+The original 7 unique LLT terms have now rolled up into 4 HLGT codes.

+The final from HLGT to SOC is provided in soc_hlgt.asc.

 ## R Script
 The R library `rdflib` is used to serialize the data into RDF.
 This package is a wrapper around the `redland` package, providing a much cleaner implementation.

 <img src="images/MedDRA-ProgramFlow-medDRAReadAsc.png" width=600/>

 ## Validation
 1.Ontology vs. R Script Validation